Ammon1/World-Bank-analysis/README.md

-Script performer using python, data from World Bank and K Mean allegory’s.
+Script performer using python, data from World Bank and K Mean allgorhytm.
 Null values removed so not all taken into account

 Red-mostly Euro Land and rich countries
 Blue- latin America, East and middle Asia, upper middle income